 Find out from your whānau, kaumātua and the Internet about how plants were used by your tīpuna and how you yourself might be using plants as rongoā.
 Try and find the leaves of these in the forest and include them in a presentation.

 Koromiko, kōwhai, pia harakeke (gel found at the base of the leaf), pōhutukawa, pūriri, kawakawa and manuka are examples of medicine that has been used by some iwi Māori.
-More information is available from Science learn.
+More information is available from Science Learning Hub.
 ‘The life size guide to native trees’ by Andrew Crowe is very helpful in identifying common plants from Aotearoa’s forests.